missionpinball/mpf-docs/docs/hardware/fast/config.md

 3208, 0804, etc.), or use `driverboards: wpc` if you're using an existing WPC or Snux System 11 driver board.

-## 3. Find the FAST COM ports
+## 2. Find the FAST COM ports

-Even though the FAST controllers are USB devices, they use "virtual" COM ports to communicate with the host computer running MPF.
+Even though the FAST Nano controller is a USB device, it uses "virtual" COM ports to communicate with the host computer running MPF.
 On your computer, if you look at your list of ports and then connect and power on your FAST controller, you will see 4 new ports appear.
 The exact